-• We acknowledge - that there are three interferences to the nervous system: physical trauma, environmental toxins and emotional stress.
+- We understand that the nervous system is primarily responsible for orchestrating the internal and external dialogue of the body necessary for life. - We acknowledge that there are three interferences to the nervous system: physical trauma, environmental toxins and emotional stress.